lucaslirah/FocusTimer-2.0/README.md

   <img alt="FocusTimer-2.0" src="https://i.imgur.com/bcv8z5m.png" width="50%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML e CSS
 - JavaScript
 - Git e Github

-## 💻 Projeto
+## 💻 Project

-O FocusTimer 2.0 é um desafio proposto pela Rocket para praticar conhecimentos avançados de Javascript, como:
+FocusTimer 2.0 is a challenge proposed by Rocket to practice advanced knowledge of Javascript, such as:

-- Recursividade
+- Recursion
-- Factory com Injeção de dependências
+- Factory with Dependency Injection
 - ES6 Modules
-- Programação declarativa
+- Declarative programming

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/BJLCf71DV13iKCAJ7vORoH/Stage-05---Focus-Timer-2.0-(Copy)?node-id=0-1&t=V7jEmScqhFyTvNOA-0). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [THIS LINK](https://www.figma.com/file/BJLCf71DV13iKCAJ7vORoH/Stage-05---Focus-Timer-2.0-(Copy)?node-id=0-1&t=V7jEmScqhFyTvNOA-0).
+You must have a [Figma](https://figma.com) account to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+You are free to use this project.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Made with ♥ by Rocketseat :wave: [Join this community.](https://discord.gg/rocketseat)